 In April of 2011 course instructors, teaching assistants and continuing education instructors at the University of St. Michael’s College voted to join our Union as Unit 4.
 Members working at St. Mike’s ratified their first collective agreement in 2012, after a short and successful one-week strike for better job-security language.

-Most recently, in April 2013, Postdoctoral Fellows voted to join CUPE 3902 as Unit 5.
+In April 2013, Postdoctoral Fellows voted to join CUPE 3902 as Unit 5.
 The long and contentious first round of bargaining saw postdoctoral fellows vote down a tentative agreement and later vote 81% in favour of strike action.
 Prompted largely by the strike mandate, a new tentative agreement was reached and ratified in the winter of 2015-16.

 Our Role in the Larger Labour Movement